WPBeginner

 WordPress needs the following information for connecting to the database:

-• Database name
+• Your database name

-• Database username
+• Database username and password

 • Database server

 It is one of the most common WordPress errors.
-Apart from incorrect credentials, this error can also appear if the database server is down, or the database files are corrupt.
+Apart from incorrect credentials, this error can also appear if the database server is down or the database files are corrupt.

 1. Check Your WordPress Database Credentials